viamrobotics/docs/docs/services/navigation/_index.md

 - Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
   Scroll to the card with the name of your base:

-    {{< imgproc src="/services/navigation/click-add-frame-ui.png" alt="The button to add a frame selected with the cursor on the Viam App config builder." resize="500x" >}}
+    {{< imgproc src="/services/navigation/click-add-frame-ui.png" alt="The button to add a frame selected with the cursor on the Viam app config builder." resize="500x" >}}

 - Click **Add Frame**.